absent-mynd/FERN-Base/README.md

 # FERN-Base
 A base template for working with the Google Firestore, Express, React, Node.js tech stack.
 ***
-## Quick Setup
+## Quick Start
-### Google Firebase Firestore & Authentication
-The section will guide you through setting up a Google Firebase project with a Firestore database and enable user authentication via Google Authentication.
+The section will guide you through setting up a Google Firebase project with a Firestore database and enable user authentication via Google Authentication, and configuring the project to utilize it.

 1. Login to the [Firebase Console](https://console.firebase.google.com), click '+ Add Project', and follow the prompts to set up a new Firebase project.